 The benefits of refinancing your private student loans are typically two-fold.
 First, you get a single monthly payment for all of your previous private student loans.
-This makes repayment and financial management easier.
+This makes repayment options and financial management easier.

-Combining Your Private And Federal Loans Together
+How to Consolidate Your Private and Federal Student Loans Together

-When It Makes Sense To Combine
+When It Makes Sense to Consolidate Student Loans

 For example, a $20,000 Federal student loan at 6.8% will cost a borrower $27,619 to repay – $7,619 in interest.
 By contrast, if that student refinanced into a private student loan, they could significantly lower their interest rate and monthly payments.
 That would also reduce the total repayment over the lifetime of the loan – saving the borrower thousands in interest over the same 10 years.